Category: Task Managers

 Taskheat

-Sorted³ fails first because dependency relationships cannot be modeled between tasks.
+Sorted³ fails first because it breaks when dependency relationships cannot be modeled between tasks.

 Verdict